-In a nutshell: Decentralized Physical Infrastructure Networks (DePIN) is the new name for blockchain networks that use tokens to incentivise communities to build physical infrastructure networks/dApps (think charging, telecoms etc.) from the ground up.
+In a nutshell: Decentralized Physical Infrastructure Networks (DePIN) is the name for blockchain networks that use tokens to incentivise communities (not corporations) to build physical infrastructure networks (think mobility, electric vehicle charging, telecoms etc.) from the ground up.
 The sector has been around for years, but the consensus around a name has ignited a unified understanding that this is Web3’s time to shine — in the real-world.
 This blog explores all you need to know to make sense of crypto’s most exciting sector.

 Sure, a tad underwhelming as names go.
 But who’s keeping scores?
 We’re in tech, after all.
 Better yet, we’re in crypto.
 This is the home of esoteric acronyms seemingly intentionally created to induce people to suffocate themselves with their pillows in the middle of the night yelling ‘WHY?!’.